nicotron/The-Nature-of-Code/Processing Foundation 2017 Fellowship Application/CV - Nicolás Troncoso.md

 - Creative Coding (semester)

-  The objective of the course is to develop habilities and tool for visualizing ideas and information, through the use of visual elements, typography, and sound as data to create compelling messages for broader audiences.
+  The objective of the course is to develop abilities and tool for visualizing ideas and information, through the use of visual elements, typography, and sound as data to create compelling messages for broader audiences.

 - Design Studio Second Year (annual)